The Ultimate VR Racing Games In 2025

 Compatible VR Platform(s): PC (exclusively)

-rFactor 2 seems to be the love/hate champion when it comes to VR sim racers.
+rFactor 2 is probably the most love/hate game among VR sim racers.

 How Much Does Sim Racing Cost?